Real Python vs DataCamp: Which Fits Your Python Learning Goals?

 Frequently Asked Questions

 Yes.
-Real Python offers shareable completion certificates for finished courses, and Codecademy provides certificates for completed courses and paths on Plus/Pro.
+Real Python offers shareable completion certificates for finished courses, and DataCamp provides course certificates plus industry certifications for Data Scientist, Data Analyst, Data Engineer, and other roles.

-Real Python membership includes community chat and weekly live Office Hours, and Codecademy offers a community forum and study groups on Pro.
+Real Python membership includes community chat and weekly live Office Hours with Python experts, and DataCamp offers community forums and priority support for Premium subscribers.

-Real Python Team Memberships offer team dashboards, analytics, and seat management, and Codecademy Teams includes admin dashboards with reporting and assignments.
+Real Python Team Memberships offer team dashboards, analytics, and seat management, and DataCamp for Business includes admin dashboards with reporting, assignments, and custom learning tracks.

 Evidence Locker